Dick Gautier: Career

-Early career

-Gautier started his career as a nightclub comic and a singer; he joined ASCAP in 1959 after serving in the United States Navy.
+Gautier started his career as a singer and a nightclub comic at the hungry i in San Francisco.
+He joined ASCAP in 1959 after serving in the United States Navy.
 In 1960, he portrayed fictional rock 'n roll star Conrad Birdie in the original Broadway theatre production of Bye Bye Birdie, receiving a Tony Award nomination for his performance.
 He would later appear with two of his Birdie stars in two films: with Kay Medford in Ensign Pulver in 1964, and with Dick Van Dyke in Divorce American Style in 1967.